 Forum offered online and in the Hinckley Institute caucus room - Room 2018, Gardner Commons.

-PRESENTED BY THE UNIVERSITY OF UTAH VETERAN'S DAY COMMITTEE
+COSPONSORED BY THE UNIVERSITY OF UTAH SUSTAINABILITY OFFICE

 Pizza will be distributed to attendees at the beginning of the event.
 Please plan to arrive at the venue promptly.